|Country of Origin||United States|

 - It is the mixed of the Labrador Retriever that ranks 1 in AKC and the Great Pyrenees that ranks 66 among AKC registered breeds.

-The Pyrador can obtain some of the genetic health condition from its parents: Great Pyrenees and Labrador.
+The Pyrador can obtain some of the genetic health conditions from its parents: Great Pyrenees and Labrador.

 - Hip Dysplasia: Hip dysplasia is common in the large dog breed.
 It is a condition that is caused due to the dislocation or the underdevelop of hip joints.
 If it gets worse, it will cause a serious pain on the back of your dog, making it difficult to move from one place to another.